joisig/joisig.com/_posts/2020-01-16-the-spiderweb-entrepreneur.md

 ---
 layout: post
 title: The spiderweb entrepreneur
-date: 2020-01-16 00:00:00 +0000
+date: 2020-01-16T00:00:00.000+00:00
 author: joisig
 canonical_url: ''
 categories: []

 ---
 I’ve developed some ideas based on running a bootstrapped startup for about five years now, and I want to write blog posts about some of them.
 We write a very [sales-focused blog](https://crankwheel.com/blog/) on the CrankWheel site, so instead of posting there, I’ll be posting them here on my personal website.

-This is the first post on this subject.
+This is my first post on this subject.
 You can [subscribe to updates](https://joisig.substack.com/p/coming-soon) if you’d like to read my future stuff.

 The first idea I’d like to discuss is what I see as a very efficient (capital and otherwise) approach to building a business, starting as a solo founder.
-As I have a co-founder in CrankWheel, I haven’t actually gone this exact route, but there was a period a couple of years back in CrankWheel’s history when we shrank it down to just me as the only full-time contributor, where I was essentially at the “Ray” stage that is discussed below and then progressed through the other stages as the business grew again.
+As I have a co-founder in CrankWheel, I haven’t actually gone this exact route, but I've done most of it as there was a period a couple of years back in CrankWheel’s history when we shrank it down to just me as the only full-time contributor, where I was essentially at the “Ray” stage that is discussed below and then progressed through the other stages as the business grew again.

 Quite a lot of pundits will tell you that when you start a business, you should work “on” the business and not “in” the business, i.e. you should run your business immediately in a way where you are not needed for the day-to-day operations.
 As you’ll see from the below, I don’t subscribe to that philosophy.
 For a bootstrapped business, I think you need to do both: You need to be **the** key employee of the business at the start, and then over time scramble your way as quickly as you can up to spending more and more and finally most of your time working “on” the business rather than “in” it.
 I also think the progression I describe below is a fairly structured approach to achieving that.

 # **Starting point: Dot**

-When you’re just starting out with a business idea, I believe one of the most efficient ways to do it is as a solo founder.
+When you’re just starting out with a business idea, I think one of the most efficient ways to do it is as a solo founder.
 It can be great to have a co-founder, but for clarity in this post I’ll assume you’re starting solo.

 A solo founder is like a _Dot_ at the heart of the business, working all alone.